Have you and your spouse been trying, to no avail, to resolve your marital problems?

 6. Make sure you have a plan in place

-Many people concentrate solely on telling their spouse they want a divorce, and they neglect to see past that part of the separation trajectory.
+Many people concentrate solely on telling their spouse they want a divorce, and they neglect to see past that part of the separation trajectory or the stressful complications of the divorce process.

 Have in place a plan for post-announcement so you aren’t both just sitting there wondering what to do next.

-All important topics to think about before you deliver the news.
+All important topics to think about before you deliver the news and initiate the divorce process.

 7. You don’t need to spell out the details right away

-You do need to have an idea of what you think is fair and equitable, but leave that discussion for another time, preferably with a good divorce attorney.
+Preparing yourself for the upcoming divorce process, you do need to have an idea of what you think is fair and equitable, but leave that discussion of the divorce process for another time, preferably with a good divorce attorney.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.